Learn Irish with lessons that teach you to speak confidently. Start learning Irish with Rosetta Stone.

 How to Accelerate Learning Irish

-Irish is a language that may take you some time to get the hang of, but once you have a handle on the pronunciation and basic structure, it’s much like any other language: practice makes perfect
+Irish is a language that may take you some time to get the hang of, but once you have a handle on the pronunciation and basic structure, it’s much like any other language: practise makes perfect

 Learn Irish pronunciation with Live Tutoring

 When learning a new language like Irish, it can feel intimidating to speak confidently in public.
-We know that confidence comes from practice.
+We know that confidence comes from practise.
 That’s why Rosetta Stone has Live Tutoring sessions with native-speaking tutors to help along the way.

 For difficult pronunciations and to help you study in the time that you do have to devote to learning Irish, make good use of Live Tutoring.
 A big part of building confidence is having real conversations, and the best place to do that is in a comfortable environment where you can receive constructive, insightful feedback.
 Our native-speaking tutors are also fluent in your native language, so there won’t be any communication gaps.